 - Can you provide a list of features and give an example of how they would be used?

-There are tons of other questions to ask, since these systems, including Solstice, often have similar practical wireless sharing features that can be used to compare one against the other.
+There are tons of other questions to ask.
+Since these systems often have similar practical wireless sharing features that can be used to compare one against the other.

-As technology evolves and your business grows, the technology you adopt must be able to evolve and grow along with it.
-Wireless sharing systems that require multiple pieces of hardware for each meeting participant, for example, are neither scalable nor futureproof: the hardware may break, go missing, become too expensive to deploy, or simply become obsolete.
+As technology evolves and your organization grows, the technology you adopt must be able to evolve and grow along with it.
+Wireless sharing systems that require multiple pieces of hardware for each meeting participant, for example, are neither scalable nor futureproof.
+The hardware may break, go missing, become too expensive to deploy, or simply become obsolete.

 Want to know more about scalability?
 Ask these questions: